jonlpersson/ed-latimore/site/_drafts/the-early-hair-loss-hair-retention-protocol.md

 Many guys who are on steroids that increase testosterone (and thus increase DHT conversion) get acne for exactly this reason.
 Their testosterone levels are elevated so now their bodies have more testosterone to convert to DHT.
 Those this can happen naturally as well from increases in muscle and lowering body fat (activities which increase testosterone), back acne is typically the result of artificially inflated levels of testosterone being converted to DHT.

-### A simple explanation of the role of inflammation and fungus in male pattern baldness
+## The role of inflammation and fungus in male pattern baldness

 DHT gets all the attention for male pattern baldness (and rightfully so), so many people are completely unaware of inflammation’s role in hair loss.
 We know from [research like this](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7667670/) that inflammation plays a significant role in hair loss.